-- One third (33 percent) of small business owners plan to hire in the next six months, an increase from 25 percent one year ago. - Thirty-eight percent of small business owners say their biggest competition when hiring and retaining employees is bigger businesses who can offer more robust benefits packages. - The skills gap is the top factor impacting small business owners' ability to hire (34 percent), closely followed by competition from other businesses (30 percent), financial resources (30 percent) and the tight labor market (28 percent).
+- One third (33 percent) of small business owners plan to hire in the next six months, an increase from 25 percent one year ago. - Thirty-eight percent of small business owners say their biggest competition when hiring and retaining employees is bigger businesses who can offer more robust benefits packages.

+• The skills gap is the top factor impacting small business owners' ability to hire (34 taxes, up from 41 percent in spring 2018.